 If your lawn looks like the photo above, you're in the right place.
 This page is dedicated to all things red thread - including how to get rid of it.

 As far as textbook definitions go, red thread is often described as pink mycelium clusters.
 Sadly, that description doesn't translate well to most people walking the street, so it's probably better described as patches of fuzzy red thread - hence the name!

-If your lawn has been unlucky enough to succumb to the dreaded reddy threads of this fungal fiend, you may find your lawn is becoming patchy in areas, with grass turning reddish brown in colour.
+If your lawn has been unlucky enough to succumb to the dreaded reddy threads of this fungal fiend, you may notice your lawn becoming patchy in areas, with grass turning reddish-brown in colour.

-In some cases, it can also be lighter in colour, with light pink patch grass forming; however, don’t let its delicate colour fool you – it can be a real eyesore that can spread and spoil your green garden in no time.
+In some cases, red thread can also be lighter in colour, with light pink patch grass forming; however, don't let its delicate colour fool you - it can be a real eyesore that can spread and spoil your green garden in no time.

-Red thread disease can occur at any time throughout the year; however, it’s most common during the latter summer months and early autumn.
+Red thread disease can occur at any time throughout the year; however, it's most common during the later summer months and early autumn.

-The pinky problem can easily develop under moist, humid conditions and is more likely to rear its reddish head during times of hot yet damp weather.
+Red thread can easily develop in moist, humid conditions and is more likely to rear its reddish head during times of hot yet damp weather.

-Poorly aerated turf deficient in nitrogen is also the perfect platform for red thread to thrive.
-While it can affect a variety of grass lawns, red thread commonly affects red fescue, bentgrass and perennial ryegrass – three of the most common types of lawn grass in the UK.
+Poorly-aerated turf that's deficient in nitrogen is also the perfect platform for red thread to thrive.
+While it can affect a variety of grass lawns, red thread commonly affects red fescue, bentgrass and perennial ryegrass - three of the most common types of lawn grass in the UK.